 Other Work Visas for Physical Therapists

 Physical therapists are also eligible for H-1B visas, although in 2009, the DHS was known to deny this visa for physical therapists who didn’t have master’s degrees (but were licensed).
-Today, physical therapists are typically eligible for H-1B visas since a bachelor is usually required for that occupation in the U.S.
+Today, physical therapists are typically eligible for H-1B visas since a bachelor’s degree is usually required for that occupation in the U.S.

 Note that if you are a physical therapist abroad, you need to submit your credentials to a U.S. state therapy board in order to acquire a permit or temporary license.
-If you choose this route, you’ll need to take the state licensing exam upon entering the U.S. then proceed to renew your H1B thereafter.
+If you choose this route, you’ll need to take the state licensing exam upon entering the U.S., then proceed to renew your H1B thereafter.

 Learn more about Healthcare Visa Green Cards.